 Comes in four modular pieces: light mount & fender stabilizer, two detachable low rider racks, removable upper deck.
-Price includes rack set powder coated to match stock colors.
+Price does not include paint or powder coat.

 Includes cranks, 18-speed shifter, 2 belt cogs, belt, and mounting plate.